(CNN)Here's a look at the life of Diana, Princess of Wales and first wife of Prince Charles.

 January 2004 - The British Royal Coroner opens an inquest into Diana's death.

 December 2006 - The British police release a report about the crash saying, that there was no conspiracy, it was an accident and Henri Paul was driving intoxicated.

-August 31, 2007 - On the tenth anniversary of her death, Diana's sons pay tribute to her at a special thanksgiving ceremony in the Guards' Chapel in London.
+August 31, 2007 - On the 10th anniversary of her death, Diana's sons pay tribute to her at a special thanksgiving ceremony in the Guards' Chapel in London.
 Guests include Elton John, Cliff Richard, and celebrity photographer Mario Testino, as well as Prime Minister Gordon Brown and former Prime Ministers Tony Blair and John Major.
 Duchess Camilla does not attend.
 Prince Harry delivers an address which he wrote himself.
 "She was our guardian, friend and protector."
-He asked for her to be remembered as "fun-loving, generous, down-to-earth and entirely genuine."
-Prince William reads from St Paul's letter to the Ephesians.
+He asks for her to be remembered as "fun-loving, generous, down-to-earth and entirely genuine."
+Prince William reads from St. Paul's letter to the Ephesians.